jeffreykegler/old_kollos/design/evaluate.md

 If the parse is successful,
 and is not nulled,
-then the only child of the augmented start rule will be a brick-result object, and that brick-result object will be a singleton -- its array will contain only one element.
+then the only child of the augmented start rule will be a brick-result object.
+If `start_child` is that child, then `brick_evaluate(child)` will be a singleton brick object -- its array will contain only one element.
 That element becomes the value of the parse.